 4) Set up the Technology that you will use

 Technology can be a great tool to leverage during the school year.
 Let’s face it, our kids use technology more and more each day.
 Set up your technology ahead of time to avoid a last-minute rush to get things in order.
 In our home, we have alarms on our Alex as well as morning announcements.
-Additionally, apps or digital calendars can be used to manage schedules, reminders, and to share important information with family members and caregivers.
+Additionally, apps or digital calendars can be used to manage schedules and reminders and to share important information with family members and caregivers.
 Set these tools up in advance.

 Technology is the wave of the now and future